iggredible/Learn-Vim/ch12_search_and_substitute.md

 blueberry hotdog
 ```

+## Greedy And Non-Greedy

-You can also substitute the nth match in a line with this trick:
+You can substitute the nth match in a line with this trick:

 ```
 One Mississippi, two Mississippi, three Mississippi, four Mississippi, five Mississippi.